Time Well Spent

 • Include volunteers in your equal opportunities policy (to an appropriate extent, for instance making it clear that any cross-references to employee policies such as the disciplinary policy will not apply).

 • Discuss equality issues with volunteers in their inductions.
-Make sure they understand the organisation's commitments and responsibilities, and will meet these.
+Make sure they understand the organisation's commitments and responsibilities, and know how to meet them.

 • Have clearly defined role descriptions that set out the boundaries of volunteers' roles and responsibilities.